matrix-org/matrix-spec-proposals/proposals/2757-sign-events.md

 ## Potential issues

 The introduction of a new message_signing key will force users to enter their recovery passphrase to enable this feature, as the master key is typically not cached.
-Additionally, the message_signin key should be cached on devices, so that the user doesn't have to enter their recovery key every time they want to send a message.
+Additionally, the message_signing key should be cached on devices, so that the user doesn't have to enter their recovery key every time they want to send a message.